foolwuilin/Data_Analytics_Projects/Market Basket Analysis/README.md

 ![](https://github.com/foolwuilin/Data_Analytics_Projects/blob/main/Market%20Basket%20Analysis/images/plot_08.jpg)

 ## 4.2 Dataset-2 (Transaction with Items Only)
-First, review the total number of items to see wether there is any difference between dataset 1 and dataset 2.
+First, review the total number of items to see whether there is any difference between dataset 1 and dataset 2.
 After checking, the numbers are the same.
 However, this analysis will generate a dataframe based on every transaction instead of customer IDs.
 Let's see the difference.

 ![](https://github.com/foolwuilin/Data_Analytics_Projects/blob/main/Market%20Basket%20Analysis/images/plot_09.jpg)